 Welcome to the Working Dog Blog

-From Ayurveda for dogs to partnering with your working dog, the Working Like Dogs Blog is about working, caring, and living fully with your working dog.
-Dog nutrition, puppy-raising, legislation, aging dogs, public interaction, travel, supplies, equipment and any other trending topic is discussed.
+From topics like emotional support dogs vs service dogs, to partnering with your working dog, the Working Like Dogs Blog is about working, caring, and living fully with your working dog.
+Dog nutrition, puppy-raising, service animal laws, service dog requirements, aging dogs, dogs in public, traveling with dogs, supplies & equipment and any other trending subjects are discussed.

 Hungry for more?